-As a researcher, Dr. Drosos has worked in more than 10 research projects funded by the EU, Public and Private Organizations and his experience includes seismic hazard evaluations and site response analyses, soil-foundation-structure interaction, evaluations of slope stability, fault rupture effects through foundations, assessment of liquefaction-induced hazards and their effects on structures, dynamic analysis of port structures.
-He has co-authored 15 journal papers and more than 30 conference papers.
-His post-doctoral research at the University of California, Berkeley was on the dynamic soil-structure-interaction of seismically isolated nuclear power plants
+As a researcher, Dr. Drosos has worked in more than 10 research projects funded by the EU, Public and Private Organizations and has co-authored 15 journal papers and more than 30 conference papers.
+His post-doctoral research at the University of California, Berkeley was on the dynamic soil-structure-interaction of seismically isolated nuclear power plants.

-Selected projects he has worked on include the preliminary earthwork design for the Istanbul New Airport in Turkey; the site characterization, earthquake engineering studies and foundation design services for the “1915 Çanakkale” Bridge in Turkey; the assessment of the seismic performance of critical earth structures in Groningen, the Netherlands; the dynamic evaluation of new port structures in Greece (Piraeus, Thessaloniki, Igoumenitsa); and the design of major bridges against fault rupture along the New Elefsina-Corinthos-Patras Highway “Olympia Odos” in Greece.
+Selected projects he has worked on include the preliminary earthwork design for the Istanbul New Airport in Turkey; the site characterization, earthquake engineering studies and foundation design services for the 1915 Çanakkale Bridge in Turkey; the assessment of the seismic performance of critical earth structures in Groningen, the Netherlands; the evaluation of the performance of typical residential houses in Groningen underlain by liquefiable sands, the results of which were adopted in the local seismic code; the dynamic evaluation of new port structures in Greece (Piraeus, Thessaloniki, Igoumenitsa); and the design of major bridges against fault rupture along the New Elefsina-Corinthos-Patras Highway “Olympia Odos” in Greece.